junxit/us-congress-bills-112/metadata.md

 - 2011-09-09 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S5480)
 - 2011-09-09 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S5479-5480)
 - 2011-09-09 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S5479-5480)
+- 2011-09-12 — Received in the House.
+- 2011-09-12 — Referred to the House Committee on Financial Services.